Key establishment \`a la Merkle in a quantum world: Abstract

 \section{Abstract}

 In 1974, Ralph Merkle proposed the first unclassified scheme for secure communications over insecure channels.
 When legitimate communicating parties are willing to spend an amount of computational effort proportional to some parameter~{$N$}, an eavesdropper cannot break into their communication without spending a time proportional to~{$N^2$}, which is quadratically more than the legitimate effort.
-We~showed in an earlier paper that Merkle's schemes are completely insecure against a quantum adversary, but that their security can be partially restored if the legitimate parties are also allowed to use quantum computation: the eavesdropper needed to spend a time proportional to $N^{3/2}$ to break our earlier quantum scheme.
+Two of us showed in 2008 that Merkle's schemes are completely insecure against a quantum adversary, but that their security can be partially restored if the legitimate parties are also allowed to use quantum computation: the eavesdropper needed to spend a time proportional to $N^{3/2}$ to break our earlier quantum scheme.
 Furthermore, all previous \emph{classical} schemes could be broken completely by the onslaught of a quantum eavesdropper and we conjectured that this is unavoidable.

-We give two novel key establishment schemes in the spirit of Merkle's.
-The first one can be broken by a quantum adversary that makes an effort proportional to $N^{5/3}$ to implement a quantum random walk in a \mbox{Johnson} graph reminiscent of Andris Ambainis' quantum algorithm for the \mbox{element} distinctness problem.
-This attack is optimal up to logarithmic \mbox{factors}.
-Our second scheme is purely classical, yet it cannot be broken by a quantum eavesdropper who is only willing to expend effort proportional to that of the legitimate parties.
+We give now two novel key establishment schemes in the spirit of Merkle's.
+The first one can be broken by a quantum adversary who makes an effort proportional to $N^{5/3}$, which is the optimal attack against this scheme.
+Our second scheme is purely classical, yet it cannot be broken by a quantum eavesdropper who is only willing to expend an effort proportional to that of the legitimate parties.

+We then introduce two families of more elaborate protocols.
+The first family consists in quantum protocols whose security is arbitrarily close to quadratic in the query complexity model.
+The second is a family of classical protocols whose security against a quantum adversary is arbitrarily close to $N^{3/2}$ in the same model.